StanfordVL/iGibson/docs/quickstart.md

 # Quickstart

 ## iGibson in Action
+Assume you finished installation and assets downloading.
 Let's get our hands dirty and see iGibson in action.

 ```bash
 cd examples/demo